Last updated on March 13th, 2020 at 01:24 pm

 This is the billion euro question!
 Seriously, there is not answer to this.
 In general, public transportation employees strike when the government suggests significant changes and reforms to their collective labour agreements.

 At the same time, it’s not like strikes happen every day.
-This is a nerdy table for strikes in Greece, showing strike days so far for 2019.
+This is a nerdy table for strikes in Greece, showing number of strike days for each month 2019.
+A figure of 0.5 means that the means of transportation was only on strike for a few hours.

-You will notice that there were only three ferry strikes throughout the year, so they are not really all that frequent.
+You will notice that there were only four ferry strikes throughout the year, so they are not really all that frequent.

 There is one piece of advice we can give you for certain.
 There is ALWAYS a massive strike on the 1st of May, which affects pretty much everything.
 The means of transportation less likely to be affected are airplanes and taxis, but we strongly advise against planning to travel within Greece on May 1st.